topbarRow1xCol1.gif topbarRow1xCol2.jpg

 Western Geography

-As with the first volume of Western Geography under the editorship of Michael Edgell, and continued by Jim Windor, Neil Hanlon and Craig Coburn, submissions from students are encouraged.
+As with the first volume of Western Geography under the editorship of Michael Edgell, and continued by Jim Windsor, Neil Hanlon and Craig Coburn, submissions from students are encouraged.

 Papers presented at the WDCAG conferences are also encouraged.

-Authors intending to submit manuscripts are encouraged to utilise the submission template.
+Authors intending to submit manuscripts are encouraged to follow this Western Geography format.

 For manuscripts and enquiries regarding submissions, and interested Editorial referees, contact: